-House Bill 4635 would amend the DNA Profiling System Act, which requires a court to order each individual convicted of or found responsible for a felony or other crime listed in the act to pay an assessment of \$60 in addition to any other fines, costs, or other assessments imposed by the court.
-The bill would provide that this assessment does not apply to a juvenile within the jurisdiction of the court under section 2 of the juvenile code.
+Senate Bill 429 amends the DNA Profiling System Act, which requires a court to order each individual convicted of or found responsible for a felony or other crime listed in the act to pay an assessment of \$60 in addition to any other fines, costs, or other assessments imposed by the court.
+The bill provides that this assessment does not apply to a juvenile, or a parent, guardian, or legal custodian of a juvenile, within the jurisdiction of the court under section 2 of the juvenile code.

-House Bill 4636 would amend the Revised Judicature Act, which requires a person to pay a late penalty if they fail to pay in full a penalty, fee, or costs ordered by a court within 56 days after that amount is due and owing.
-The bill would provide that this late penalty does not apply to a juvenile within the jurisdiction of the court under section 2 of the juvenile code.
+House Bill 4636 amends the Revised Judicature Act, which requires a person to pay a late penalty if they fail to pay in full a penalty, fee, or costs ordered by a court within 56 days after that amount is due.
+The bill provides that this late penalty does not apply to a juvenile or to a parent, guardian, or legal custodian of a juvenile within the jurisdiction of the court under section 2 of the juvenile code.

-House Bill 4637 would amend the Code of Criminal Procedure to eliminate provisions that now do the following:
+House Bill 4637 amends Chapter IX of the Code of Criminal Procedure to eliminate provisions that now do the following:

-- Require a juvenile who is committed to an institution or agency described in the Youth Rehabilitation Services Act or the person responsible for the juvenile's support to be ordered to reimburse the court for the cost of care and service. - Allow the court to intercept state or federal tax refunds to recover the costs described above if the account is delinquent. - Allow the court to require reimbursement by the juvenile or the person responsible for the juvenile's support of fees for an attorney the court appointed to represent the juvenile.
+- Require a juvenile who is committed to an institution or agency described in the Youth Rehabilitation Services Act or the person responsible for the juvenile's support to be ordered to reimburse the court for the cost of care and service. - Allow the court to intercept state or federal tax refunds to recover the costs described above if the account is delinquent. - Allow the court to require the juvenile or the person responsible for the juvenile's support to reimburse fees for a court-appointed attorney.